JeHathor/AoM-EE/Antisthenes/README.md

 Antisthenes Elo 9999

 Never set the global settings to Titan if you play in multiplayer!
-Otherwise all AI will get a desync sensitive handicap of 100%.
+Otherwise all AI will get a desync sensitive handicap of 100% (hardcoded).

 -----------------------------------------------------------
 -> Get it via Steam-Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2378309786